AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-non-production-pipelines.md

 1. If you choose to create a **Deployment Pipeline** you will also need to define the **Important Metric Failures Behavior**.

    * **Ask every time** - This is the default setting and requires manual intervention on any important failure.
-   * **Fail Immediately** - If selected, the pipeline will be cancelled whenever an important failure occurs.
+   * **Fail Immediately** - If selected, the pipeline is cancelled whenever an important failure occurs.
 This is essentially emulating a user manually rejecting each failure.
    * **Continue Immediately** - If selected, the pipeline will proceed automatically whenever an important failure occurs.
 This is essentially emulating a user manually approving each failure.

 1. Click **Continue**.